 The level of correlation used in the valuation of derivatives with multiple underlying risks depends on a number of factors including the nature of those risks.
 For example, the correlation between two credit risk exposures would be different than that between two interest rate risk exposures.
 Similarly, the tenor of the transaction may also impact the correlation input, as the relationship between the underlying risks may be different over different time periods.
-Furthermore, correlation levels are very much dependent on market conditions and could have a relatively wide range of levels within or across asset classes over time, particularly in volatile market conditions.
+Furthermore, correlation levels are dependent on market conditions and could have a relatively wide range of levels within or across asset classes over time, particularly in volatile market conditions.

 Volatility - Volatility is a measure of the variability in possible returns for an instrument, parameter or market index given how much the particular instrument, parameter or index changes in value over time.
 Volatility is a pricing input for options, including equity options, commodity options, and interest rate options.
-Generally, the higher the volatility of the underlying, the riskier the instrument.
 Given a long position in an option, an increase in volatility, in isolation, would generally result in an increase in a fair value measurement.